The Kiss (1988 film): Development

 The screenplay for The Kiss was written by Stephen Volk, who had previously written Gothic (1986) for Ken Russell, and would follow The Kiss with William Friedkin's The Guardian (1990).
 Though set in Albany, New York, the film was shot on location in Montreal, Québec, Canada.
-Describing the film, director Pen Densham described it as "somewhere between The Exorcist and Poltergeist."
+Discussing the film's intended tone, director Pen Densham described it as "somewhere between The Exorcist and Poltergeist."
 The film had the working title The Host.

 Filming

 Principal photography began in Montreal on August 25, 1987.
 The church sequences were filmed at St. Martin's Church in Westmount.
 Its special effects team was made up of Charles Carter, and Chris Walas, who supplied the special effects on Gremlins (1984) and David Cronenberg's The Fly (1986).

 Release

+The Kiss was released theatrically in the United States by Tri-Star Pictures on October 14, 1988.